Just-A-Pixel/cube-assignment/README.md

 5. 10 users are shown initially.
 Lazy loading with infinite scroll has been implemented to show more users.
 The json used contains a 100 users.
 6. When the end of the user list is reached, it starts again from the beginning.

+### Limitations
+1. The Dog API sometimes throws a 404 when searching for a random image.
+In that case the 'alt' text is shown ("Image of a random dog").
 ### Screenshots

 <img width="1916" alt="image" src="https://github.com/Just-A-Pixel/cube-assignment/assets/58350132/cc34940b-132c-4b0c-a650-6fbb552034c7">